iSpy Software User Guide

 Corrupted video can result from too much noise on the network or when your computer is under too much load to decode the live video stream.
 Other ways to avoid it are to use a lower resolution video feed from the camera or to check the Resize option on the Adjustments tab when editing the camera.

 Reolink Cameras are known to be susceptible to corrupted RTSP streams.
-You may get better results by going into the camera's own User Interface and the encoder to use H264 instead of H265 (if available).
+You may get better results by going into the camera’s own User Interface and setting the encoder to use instead of H265 (if available).
 Reolink cameras sometimes have alternate video endpoints that use the RTMP:// protocol instead of RTSP://.
-You can try using the Add Camera wizard in Agent DVR to scan the camera for RTMP:// options instead.
+You can try using the wizard in Agent DVR to scan the camera for RTMP:// options instead.

 Stuttering Video?
 Some cameras (notably Reolink) emit frames in groups of audio and video which can result in stuttering live and recorded playback.
 To work around this, edit the camera, click to configure the videosource settings, select the FFMPEG tab and set a value for Max Delay (for example 4 seconds) and a value for Max Reorder Queue Size (for example 500).